saltofthemar/subtxt-ds/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 [![GitHub release](https://img.shields.io/github/v/release/saltofthemar/subtxt-ds)](https://github.com/saltofthemar/subtxt-ds/releases)

-Subtxt DS is a fluid CSS-based design system that generates a set of algorithmically calculated custom properties that interact gracefully with markup in viewports of all sizes, maintaining typographic and spatial relationships at any scale using only CSS with zero dependencies.
+Subtxt DS is a fluid CSS-based design system that generates a set of algorithmically calculated custom properties, providing styles that maintain typographic and spatial relationships in viewports of all sizes, without using media queries.
+We can now achieve this using vanilla CSS, and that is exciting!

-This project was originally designed to be a starting template for CSS in new projects, but has since been expanded to include a build system and design tokens.
-The CSS reset and base style definitions in the `css/global` folder are [completely based on code shared by Andy Bell of Piccalilli](https://piccalil.li/blog/a-more-modern-css-reset/), with only some small changes, and aim to follow the [CUBE methodology](https://cube.fyi/css.html).

-## Build with PostCSS and Deno or Node.js (or don't)
+## Build it with PostCSS and Deno or Node.js (or don't)

+Subtxt DS was originally created to explore a pure CSS solution to scalable type and interfaces using some of CSS's new math features.
+It has since been expanded to include a PostCSS build which generates a more succinct production stylesheet, along with a couple of design goodies.

-We recommend you use our (optional) dual-runtime build system with PostCSS via either Deno or Node.js to generate your production stylesheet.
-Building will provide you with a set of JSON design tokens that can be used with Penpot and other tools, and a hex color palette that can be used for accessibility testing.
-Not only will your finished CSS at `dist/styles.css` be more readable, it will also be optimized for browser compatibility.
+To level up, we recommend you use PostCSS with our (optional) dual-runtime build system (use either Deno or Node.js -- whatever you like best) to generate your production stylesheet.
+Subtxt DS includes some fancy custom PostCSS plugins, described below, and building with it will also provide you with:
+- A more succinct, readable production stylesheet (located at `dist/styles.css`) that is optimized for browser compatibility
+- A set of JSON design tokens that can be used with Penpot and other tools
+- A hex color palette that can be used for accessibility testing

-If you don't want to use the build system, you can still use the CSS as-is by dropping the whole css folder into your own project and using `css/styles.css` as your stylesheet.
+If you don't want to use PostCSS and the build system, you can still use the CSS as-is by dropping the whole `css` folder into your own project and using `css/styles.css` as your stylesheet.

-### Design goodies for you
+### How to use these extra design goodies?
-After building the project with either Deno or Node.js, you can find all your yummy new design goodies in the `dist` folder:
+After building the project with either Deno or Node.js, all yummy new design goodies will be located in the `dist` folder.
+Here's how to use them:
   - Drop the newly minted `dist/styles.css` file into any platform's CSS folder
   - Import the generated, compatible design tokens in `dist/design-tokens-penpot.json` into Penpot
-  - Import the generated, WCAG-compliant design tokens in `dist/design-tokens-all.json` into other design tools
+  - Import the generated, WCAG-compliant design tokens in `dist/design-tokens-all.json` into other tools that use design tokens
   - Use the generated hex color palette in `dist/hex-color-palette.txt` for accessibility testing at [Are My Colors Accessible](https://www.aremycolorsaccessible.com/palette)

 ## Key Features